eyeofparadox/eyeofparadox.github.io/content/posts/2008/09/gravity-in-a-distributed-process-driven-information-based-universe/index.md

   - "information"
   - "time"
 ---
 To a curious mind, gravity is a curious phenomenon.
 The more one pays attention to it, the more fascinating and mysterious it becomes.
 Today, we have the advantage of having had great minds ponder the mystery and define what can be observed and inferred by studying it.

 Newton pondered the question "why do objects fall?" and provided us with a theory of universal gravity (along with his three laws of motion).
 He essentially defined the terms we now use to describe and quantify gravity, the force that attracts objects with mass to each other.

-A description--particularly an accurate mathematical description--of gravity is the beginning of an answer to the question, "How does gravity actually work?"
+A description---particularly an accurate mathematical description---of gravity is the beginning of an answer to the question, "How does gravity actually work?"

 Newton's theory of gravity gave us a grasp of the mechanics of motion, but until Einstein redefined our understanding of the relationship between space and time, and the relationship between mass and energy, changing our concept of gravity, we did not realize that there was a great deal more to the question.